Gone Are the Dayes

 Gone Are the Dayes is a 1984 American made-for-television crime comedy film produced by Walt Disney Productions directed by Gabrielle Beaumont and starring Harvey Korman, Susan Anspach and Robert Hogan.
-It originally aired May 6, 1984 on the Disney Channel.
+It originally aired in May 1984 on the Disney Channel as their second feature film.

 Plot

 When the Daye family goes out for food at a Japanese restaurant, they witness a gangland slaying.
 A federal agent, named Mitchell, persuades the parents to be witnesses in the trial against the gang boss who ordered the hit.